 17 A sponge

 Food photography can get messy very fast.
-Even when you doing some pouring shots or handle with sauces etc. a sponge is good to clean things up.
+Even when you doing some pouring shots or handling with sauces etc. a sponge is good to clean things up.
 Nothing else to say.
-I have always one in my toolbox.
+I have always had one in my toolbox.

 18 Razor blades

 If you are doing beverage photography of some kind razor blades are really helpful.
 WARNING: But watch out, razor blades are really sharp and you can hurt yourself in no time to handle them with care.

 With razor blades, it’s quite easy to get rid of any kind of unwanted labeling on your bottles.
 Just scratch them down with some sharp razor blades.
 And if you let the labels soak with warm water it’s getting even more easily.

 19 Paper clips

 If you bend them up you can use paper clips like toothpicks as described above.
 They will hold nearly everything in place that otherwise will fall apart.
 But don’t forget them before you eat your hero!

 You can use them like tweezers and you can use them to swirl your liquids – for example, beer – to get this nice carbonation look they always have in beer ads.
 Very useful to pull things around in your scene too.